Home Builds Reviews Parts Lab Bricks & Therapy Scale Guides About Blog GameSetBrick Subscribe

 Display Quality

-On the display stand (included), the Soccer Ball is a genuine conversation piece.
-It's approximately the size of a real size-5 football — which is either impressive or ridiculous depending on your perspective.
-The sphere looks convincing from across the room; the geometry is tight enough that it doesn't read as obviously boxy.
-The colored exterior pattern pops against the white.
-Open it up to reveal the micro-stadium and it becomes a talking point that even non-LEGO people appreciate.
+On the display stand (included), the Soccer Ball is a genuine conversation piece that earns reactions from LEGO fans and non-fans alike.
+It is approximately the size of a real size-5 football, which is either impressive or ridiculous depending on your perspective - and honestly, it is both.
+The sphere looks convincing from across the room, with the geometry tight enough that it does not read as obviously boxy or faceted.
+The white surface with the colored panel pattern pops against any shelf background, and the overall effect is of an object that should not exist but somehow does.

 Value for Money